On Inauguration Day, Here’s All Of The First Lady Inauguration Dresses Since 1861

 Melania Trump in Ralph Lauren ©Getty

-The shape and design of the jacket brought to mind looks from the 60s, drawing comparisons between the new First Lady and First Lady Jackie Kennedy.
+In 2017, the shape and design of Melania's jacket brought to mind looks from the '60s, drawing comparisons to Jackie Kennedy.
 For the inauguration of her husband President John F. Kennedy in 1961, Jackiealso wore a pale blue ensemble designed by personal courtier Oleg Cassini.
 What drew the attention of the world, though, wasn’t her dress, but rather her matching egg-shaped pillbox hat.
-JFK’s presidency was to symbolise a new era of the United States, and Kennedy, surrounded by other women in dark coats and mink hats, was the human manifestation of that.
+JFK’s presidency was to symbolise a new era of the United States, and Kennedy, surrounded by other women in dark coats and mink hats, was the human manifestation of that shift.

 Jackie Kennedy